mrblomblo/yt-dlp-usage-script/README.md

+> [!NOTE]
+> **TL;DR: This project is currently not under development.**
+>
+> I have switched to Linux, which means that the latest version (2.10.x) is likely going to be the last Windows version.
+That is due to *bat* files being Windows-only, making development and testing difficult.
+I won't make any promises, but I am toying with the idea of making a version for Linux.
+In case I do make a Linux version, it will be released under another repo or branch, which will be linked here.

 # YT-DLP Easy Usage Script
 This script is made to make usage of YT-DLP easier.
 It is based on [version 1](https://www.youtube.com/watch?v=HpAnrQbZoC4), which required a much more difficult setup while having fewer options, worse stability, and worse user experience.
 It was very unpolished, and in my opinion, it was unfit for release.
 This new version is much easier to set up and use as it requires no configuration of the *run.bat* file, along with the new music option, and better compatibility with editing software by using more common codecs and formats.

 The supported sites aren't anything that I have control over, but please check [here](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md) to see which sites YT-DLP can download from.
 (May contain names of NSFW/L websites)

 If you want to see planned features and other ideas for this project, you can check the [project plan](https://github.com/users/mrblomblo/projects/2) out!

-**IMPORTANT NOTE:** I have switched to Linux, which means that the latest version (2.10.x) is likely going to be the last Windows version.
-That is due to *bat* files being Windows-only, making development and testing difficult.
-I won't make any promises, but I am toying with the idea of making a version for Linux.
-In case I do make a Linux version, it will be released under another repo or branch, which will be linked here.

 ## Setup (Windows)
 If you, like me, prefer video instructions over text instructions; you should watch my [tutorial video](https://www.youtube.com/watch?v=nAeNApj0WGw) on it!
 The tutorial is on an older version, but the steps listed in it are still applicable for all v2.x(.x) versions.